brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 2.3.1 =
+* Fix: Gradient Picker - block encounter an error when using gradient picker for Spectra block when Gutenberg is activated.
 * Fix: Timeline - unable to set connector Icon Background Size to zero.

 = 2.3.0 - THURSDAY, 12th JANUARY 2023 =